Adam Bridgers (CIPP/US)

 Adam Bridgers is an attorney in the Charlotte office.
 He represents businesses across the United States faced with employment and privacy-related issues.
 Adam is a Certified Information Privacy Professional (CIPP/US) and advises clients on data security laws, data breaches, privacy policies, and workplace monitoring.
 In addition to privacy, he regularly practices in the areas of employment litigation, labor relations, and wage and hour law.

 Adam has experience trying cases in various areas of the law.
 He has litigated cases at both the state and federal levels, including several complex cases, such as collective wage and hour actions, unfair competition claims, and trade secret disputes.

 Adam strives to help businesses resolve problems before they reach court.
 However, he is not afraid to employ his courtroom skills if needed.
 He also counsels clients on preventive measures that help ensure disputes do not arise in the first place.

 He has represented clients before courts in Florida, Georgia, North Carolina, Ohio, and South Carolina.
 His clients and adversaries range from small businesses to Fortune 100 companies and span across numerous industries, including banking, construction, energy, hospitality, and healthcare.

 Adam keeps abreast of changes in the law both nationally and in North Carolina.
 He ensures that his clients receive the benefit of this knowledge through legal alerts and client presentations.
 He has also been called upon by media outlets to comment on and explain changes in the law, which affect the workplace.

-Adam received the honor of being listed in North Carolina Super Lawyers - Rising Stars in 2014, 2015, 2016, and 2017.
+Adam received the honor of being listed in North Carolina Super Lawyers - Rising Stars from 2014 - 2017 and 2019.
 He was also awarded the Charlotte Business Journal’s 2017 Emerging Leader Energy Leadership Award.

 During law school, Adam was Editor-in-Chief of the Charlotte Law Review.
 He also gained invaluable legal experience as a summer law clerk to U.S. District Court Judge Frank D. Whitney and as a judicial extern to U.S. Magistrate Judge David Keesler, both judges in the Western District of North Carolina.